The Remarkable Legacy of George Láng, Hungary’s Global Food Ambassador

 He wanted to prepare the traditional dishes of Hungary in a way that’s contemporary and suitable to Gundel.
 “We must combine the learned awareness of the past with selected techniques and styles of today,” he wrote at the time.
 A delicate roasted fogas, Hungary's signature fish, appeared on the new menu, as did an updated chicken paprikash, goose liver variations, and a cottage cheese strudel.

-As head chef, Láng hired Kálmán Kalla, who had been helming the kitchen of the Hungarian Embassy in Washington DC.
-“When we started, he had me go to the Hungarian Museum of Trade and Tourism and leaf through Gundel-related artifacts for inspiration, things like historical recipes and wedding menus,” said Kalla when I spoke to him this week.
+As head chef, Láng hired Kálmán Kalla, who had head chef at the Hungarian Embassy in Washington DC.
+“When we started, he had me go to the Hungarian Museum of Trade and Tourism and leaf through Gundel-related artifacts for inspiration, things like historical recipes and wedding menus,” said Kalla when I spoke with him recently.

 Overall, Lauder and Láng spent $22 million on Gundel’s overhaul, a shocking amount even today, let alone in 1992 Hungary.
-The American media was fascinated by Gundel’s resurrection, contributing to an increased stream of American patrons.
-Láng was especially proud of hosting notable European royals — as once did Károly Gundel — that included Queen Elizabeth II.
-By the early aughts, Gundel had once again established itself as a temple of fine dining.
+The American media was fascinated by Gundel’s resurrection, contributing to the stream of American patrons.
+Láng was especially proud of hosting European royals – as once did Károly Gundel – that included Queen Elizabeth II.
+By the early 2000s, Gundel had once again established itself as a temple of fine dining.

 Láng’s fairy tale with Gundel came to an end in 2004, when Lauder sold the business to a London-based hospitality group, Danubius Hotels.
-Though the restaurant still exists, it has been struggling to meet the standards set by George Láng.
+Though the restaurant still exists, it has been struggling to meet the standards set by Károly Gundel and George Láng.